matteocargnelutti/jean-pierre/README.md

 * Clone this repository : `git clone https://github.com/matteocargnelutti/jean-pierre.git`
 * Please run *install.sh* : `cd jean-pierre`, then `chmod a+x install.sh` and `./install.sh`
 * During setup, a configuration assistant will prompt, asking for basic configuration information.
 You can choose if you want to use a **buzzer** or not : if you do, you will have to specify on which **GPIO Pin** it is connected.
-* At the end of the setup script, Jean-Pierre's scanner and web server will be running : the whole process might take a while though.
+* At the end of the setup script, Jean-Pierre's scanner and web server will be running : please note that, from startup, **Jean-Pierre could take up to 2 minutes to boot on a 2017 Pi Zero W**.

 # Processes
 **Jean-Pierre is made of three separate processes that are meant to run in parallel.**